-UF.
+Ur.
 Describe the function of lateral guide rollers in a projector?

-It is a roller with flanges that guides the position of the film as it enters the film gate area and keeps side to side movement of the film to a minimum.
+It is a roller with flanges that guides the position of the film as it enters the film gate area and keeps side to side movement of the film

-12. What are some reasons for an unsteady picture?

-- Improper film gate tension.

-- Emulsion deposit or dirt build up in the film gate area.

-- loss of upper or lower loops

-13. What are the main parts of a friction disc take-up?

-a' Shaft with reel spindle b) Drive pulley c) Two metal discs d) Leather of felt friction disc e) spring f) Tension adjusting nut g) support arm
+- 12. What are some reasons for an unsteady picture? - Improper film gate tension. - Emulsion deposit or dirt build up in the film gate area. - loss of upper or lower loops - 13.
+What are the main parts of a friction disc take-up? - a' Shaft with reel spindle b) Drive pulley c) Two metal discs d) Leather or felt friction disc e) spring f) Tension adjusting nut g) support and